Louisiana

 Catastrophic injuries include:

-Employers, property owners, and manufacturers can sometimes fail to meet safety standards, contributing to these life-altering injuries.
+Employers, property owners, manufacturers, and even individuals often act negligently, recklessly, or wrongfully, leading to life-changing accidents and injuries.
 For example, employers can neglect to follow regulations, creating unsafe work environments to increase profits.
 Then, when workers are injured, those same employers dodge responsibility by attempting to place blame on anything and anyone but themselves when simply implementing proper workplace rules would have prevented the incident from ever occurring.

 Taking legal action against a negligent employer, manufacturer, or individual can not only compensate the victim but also serve as a catalyst for policy and safety improvements, safeguarding others in the community.
-At Clayton, Frugé & Ward, we are not only dedicated to protecting the rights of our clients but also forcing powerful entities to change how they operate through legal accountability, making sure similar tragedies do not befall other families.
+At Clayton, Frugé & Ward, we are not only dedicated to protecting the rights of our clients but also forcing powerful entities to change how they operate through legal accountability in our efforts to make sure similar tragedies do not befall other families.

 Laws Impacting Catastrophic Injury Cases in Louisiana